-- Dig the cilantro out of your damn nails before taking pictures.
+- Dig the cilantro out of your nails before taking photos.

 The first time I made this it was for a Christmas dinner party I hosted with Stephanie from Plain Chicken, Jill from Cooking What I Pin, Karen from The Little Pearl, Tina from Regional Musician, Mary, Becky and Heather.